AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt4-cljx.md

 #Working With CLJX:

 Next, we'll use the [CLJX][cljx] library.
 CLJX translates a `.cljx` files into separate `.cljs` and `.clj` files.
-You can use small `#+cljs` an `#+clj` tags to differentiate which forms you would like included in which version.
+You can use small `#+cljs` and `#+clj` tags to differentiate which forms you would like included in which version.
 In the 8th Light [Speclj][speclj] project, CLJX replaced our hand-rolled pre-compiler.
 This gave us the benefit of relying on an open-source, updated dependency instead of our own program.

 However, CLJX comes with a few downsides.
 First, you'll have to keep track of the status of your cljx results.
 If you make a change in a `.cljx` file and, for whatever reason, do not recompile the cljx folder, your changes will not appear in your `.clj` and `.cljs` files.
 Second, You should be careful to not make changes to the generated `.clj` and `.cljs` files since they will be overridden the next time you generate your `cljx` output.
 Third, if you're running a test autorunner, it will likely not pick up changes to .cljx files.